 For any other questions, please visit our FAQs page.

 Meet the West End Cast

-Lucy St Louis will play ‘Christine Daaé’ and Rhys Whitfield will play ‘Raoul’.
-They join the previously announced double Olivier Award nominee Killian Donnelly as ‘The Phantom’.
+Lucy St Louis plays ‘Christine Daaé’ and Rhys Whitfield plays ‘Raoul’.
+They join double Olivier Award nominee Killian Donnelly as ‘The Phantom’.

 The cast also includes Saori Oda as ‘Carlotta Giudicelli’, Matt Harrop as ‘Monsieur Firmin’, Adam Linstead as ‘Monsieur André’, Greg Castiglioni as ‘Ubaldo Piangi’, Francesca Ellis as ‘Madame Giry’ and Ellie Young as Meg Giry.
 At certain performances the role of ‘Christine Daaé’ will be played by Holly-Anne Hull.